laohio/stocknews/README.md

 I used data from 2 external services to obtain the information I needed to build this app:

 1.)
 Alpha Vantage - A service that provides time series APIs for both real-time and historical stock data.
 I use stock data from this service formatted in Pandas-style dataframes to perform any data analysis. <br>
 2.)
-NewsAPI.org - A service that provides JSON data for news articles pertaining to a particular topic. <br>
+NewsAPI.org - A service that provides JSON data for news articles pertaining to a particular topic.

 I also used the scientific graphing libraries provided by "Plotly" to dynamically generate a URL, which is embedded within the HTML to display the stock chart.